qmk/qmk_firmware/docs/feature_advanced_keycodes.md

-# Switching and Toggling Layers
+# Switching and Toggling Layers :id=switching-and-toggling-layers

 These functions allow you to activate layers in various ways.
 Note that layers are not generally independent layouts -- multiple layers can be activated at once, and it's typical for layers to use `KC_TRNS` to allow keypresses to pass through to lower layers.
 For a detailed explanation of layers, see [Keymap Overview](keymap.md#keymap-and-layers).
 When using momentary layer switching with MO(), LM(), TT(), or LT(), make sure to leave the key on the above layers transparent or it may not work as intended.